oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 ### 4.11.1 Malformed Packet and Protocol Errors

-Definitions of Malformed Packet and Protocol Errors are contained in [[section 1.2]{.underline}](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Terminology) Terminology, some but not all, of these error cases are noted throughout the specification.
+Definitions of Malformed Packet and Protocol Errors are contained in [[section 1.2]{.underline}](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Terminology) Terminology, some but not all of these error cases are noted throughout the specification.
 The rigor with which a Client or Server checks an MQTT-SN Control Packet it has received will be a compromise
 between:

 -   The size of the Client or Server implementation.